Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Numerical Methods

 Observed clusters exhibit \emph{mass segregation}, i.e., massive stars are ``distributed differently" than lower mass stars \citep{krumholz_2019_cluster_review}.
 This often means that they are concentrated at the minimum of the gravitational potential, i.e., the dense center of the cluster \citep{Hillenbrand_Hartmann_1998_ONC_structure}.
 Many studies adopt this more specific criterion to define mass segregation.
 There are several methods in the literature to characterize this phenomenon relying on the cluster density profiles (e.g., \citealt{Hillenbrand_1997_ONC_population}) or characteristic radial distance \citep{Gouliermis_2009_cluster_segregation} of stars in various mass bins.
 Alternatively, one can also calculate the slope of the mass function of stars at different radii from the cluster center \citep{de_Grijs_2002_LMC_mass_segregation}.
 These methods, however, are sensitive to the choice of mass bins and annuli \citep{Gouliermis_2004_LMC_mass_segregation_methods} and to the precise determination of the cluster center.
 An alternative metric that is insensitive to these is to construct a Minimum Spanning Tree (MST), the shortest graph connecting all stars without closed loops.
 Comparing the characteristic MST edge length between massive stars and randomly chosen stars can quantify the level of mass segregation in the cluster (see e.g. \citealt{Cartwright_Whitworth_2004_cluster_metrics} and \citealt{Allison_2009_MST}).

-In this work we consider two separate mass segregation metrics.
+In this work we consider two separate mass segregation metrics for clusters.
 The first one is based on the definition of \citet{Allison_2009_MST}, which quantifies the degree of mass segregation using the \emph{mass segregation ratio (MSR)}

 where $l_\mathrm{massive}$ is the \emph{mean} edge length of the MST between massive stars only.
 We define massive stars for the remainder of this paper as any star above $\mathrm{5\,\msun}$.
 Meanwhile, $l_\mathrm{norm}$ is the \emph{mean} edge length for $N_\mathrm{massive}$ randomly chosen stars, where $N_\mathrm{massive}$ is the number of massive stars.
 The $\langle...\rangle_\mathrm{MC}$ operation denotes constructing $N_\mathrm{sets}=500$ random sets and averaging over them, so $\langle l_\mathrm{norm} \rangle_\mathrm{MC}$ is the mean of the median MST edge lengths from $N_\mathrm{sets}$ of random realizations.
 Since this metric is only meaningful if at least several massive stars exist, we require $N_\mathrm{massive}\geq 5$ for it to be defined.